Black Star (photo agency): History

-Kornfeld was a literary agent back in his native Germany where he had a talent for bringing together authors and editors.
-Originally the idea for the company was to be a publishing house and a photo agency just like Mayer's Mauritius.
-However, the publishing business never took off and more profit was to be found in selling photos.
-Even though he had no experience with photography, Kornfeld became Black Star's best picture agent.
-He had a talent for creating rapport between client and artist.
-Therefore, Kornfeld handled their most important client, Life magazine, providing up to 200 photos a week.

 Although Life was the agency's most high-profile client, Black Star also served other periodicals, newspapers, advertisers and publishers.
 Its stock of photography represents a pictorial history of the 20th century beginning in the 1930s.
 This archive was donated by Jimmy Pattison to Ryerson University in 2005.

-Noted Black Star photographers include Robert Capa, Andreas Feininger, Germaine Krull, Philippe Halsman, Martin Munkácsi, Kurt Severin, W. Eugene Smith, Marion Post-Wolcott, Bill Brandt, Henri Cartier-Bresson, Skippy Adelman, Charles Moore, James Nachtwey, Lee Lockwood, Mario Giacomelli and Spider Martin.

-In 2003, Black Star's archive of 292,000 prints, created by more than 6,000 photographers was acquired by Jimmy Pattison, a Canadian businessperson.
+In 2003, Black Star's archive of 292,000 prints, created by more than 6,000 photographers was acquired by Jimmy Pattison, a Canadianbusinessperson.
 In 2005, he donated it to Ryerson University in Toronto.
 In 2012, the Ryerson Image Centre was opened to house the collection.

-Corporate assignment photography has become the largest segment of Black Star's business.
-The company claims to have captured more photographic images for more annual reports than any other photo agency or service.